Hello and Welcome to Year 4!

 This year our P.E. slot will be on a Monday afternoon and also on Tuesday, however we strongly advise that all children bring both their indoor and outdoor PE kit on a Monday morning and take it home on a Friday for washing, as our P.E slots can change from time to time.
 There are no changes in P.E. kit requirements from year three to year four.

-Even though it is cool outside we strongly recommend that all children have a water bottle in school every day, so that they can keep hydrated throughout the day.
-We have a designated area in the classroom where we keep our water bottles and can fill them up at the water fountain in our shared area, at appropriate times.
+As the weather begins to warm up we recommend that all children have a water bottle in school every day, so that they can keep hydrated throughout the day.
+We have a designated area in the classroom where we keep our water bottles and children can fill them up at the water fountain in our shared area, at appropriate times.
 You can purchase a school water bottle from the office or use an alternative bottle.
 It would be really useful if you can make sure that your child's full name is on the bottle, in case we have more than one of the same bottle.

 Fruit for break time